MrYsLab/python_banyan/docs/example9.md

 ## \__init__

 The **\__init__** method requires the name and path to a routing specification file.
-Similar to a BanyanBase component, it accepts a process name, a loop_time and flag to process numpy data.
+Similar to a BanyanBase component, it accepts a process name, a loop_time, and a flag to process numpy data.

 Lines 87 and 88 establish "constants" for the socket types.
 This is used in the [*find_socket*](#find_socket) method discussed below.